markcmurphy/devdocs-portal/Customers.md

 ## Customer Form Field Values
 These are the values customers enter in form fields at checkout via [Account Sign Up Form](https://support.bigcommerce.com/s/article/Editing-Form-Fields).

+Customer Form Fields Values are fields on either the customer address or customer signup that accept any string data.
+An example of a signup field can have a customer input a Wholesaler ID or for an address field, have them input any special delivery instructions.
+Creating form fields needs to be done from the Control Panel.
+Using the API you are able to access and edit the values for the fields on your Customer and Customer Address records.

 ## Customer Consent